-In accordance with applicable listing standards of Nasdaq Stock Market LLC ("Nasdaq"), our board of directors has determined that all members of the board of directors, except Dr. Coulie, are independent directors, including for purposes of the rules of Nasdaq and the SEC.
+In accordance with applicable listing standards of Nasdaq Stock Market LLC ("Nasdaq"), our Board has determined that all members of the Board, except Dr. Coulie, are independent directors, including for purposes of the rules of Nasdaq and the SEC.
 Dr. Coulie is not an independent director under these rules because he is the President and Chief Executive Officer of the Company.
-Our board of directors additionally evaluates the members of our Audit Committee and Compensation Committee under the criteria described in Rule 10A-3 and 10C-1, respectively, under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Our Board additionally evaluates the members of our Audit Committee and Compensation Committee under the criteria described in Rule 10A-3 and 10C-1, respectively, under the Securities Exchange Act of 1934, as amended (the "Exchange Act").